Towards Online Robot Interaction Adaptation to Human Upper-limb Mobility Impairments in Return-to-Work Scenarios: Experiments and Results

-The second comparison used a minimum hand-displacement baseline ~\cite{ardon2021affordance}: the closest feasible Cartesian transfer point from the initial hand position was computed under joint and task constraints.
-This baseline, denoted ${\text{SoA}}_\text{MinDisp}$, was evaluated in the seated condition with an emulated WB impairment, simulated by attaching a rigid link blocking wrist movement.
+The second comparison used a minimum hand-displacement baseline~\cite{ardon2021affordance}: the closest feasible Cartesian transfer point from the initial hand position was computed under the task constraint of avoiding collision with the arm rest.
+This baseline, denoted ${\text{SoA}}_\text{minDisp}$, was evaluated in the seated condition with an emulated WB impairment, simulated by attaching a rigid link blocking wrist movement.
 Each condition was repeated three times.
-Figure~\ref{fig:sitted_WB} reports results for one participant.
-Under the armrest constraint, ${\text{SoA}}_\text{MinDisp}$ selected a handover at roughly the same horizontal distance but higher elevation.
+Fig.~\ref{fig:sitted_WB} reports results for one participant.
+Under the armrest constraint, ${\text{SoA}}_\text{minDisp}$ selected a handover at roughly the same horizontal distance but higher elevation.
 The participant advanced and then retracted the arm, yielding overshoot in elbow ($q^H_5$, purple line in left plot) and shoulder flexion ($q^H_3$, orange), indicating a misprediction of the robot's final pose.
 Small wrist flexion ($q^H_7$, light blue) was also observed despite the physical constraint.
 By contrast, our wrist-blockage-aware optimisation resulted in a slight arm extension with no wrist displacement (right plot).
-Across participants, ${\text{SoA}}_\text{MinDisp}$ induced, especially in taller subjects with longer upper- and forearm segments, significantly larger peak elbow/shoulder flexion and wrist displacement ($p\!<\!0.01$).
-Overall, our method led to a significantly lower mean compensation of the arm functioning joints (see Fig~\ref{fig:statistical_analysis}-right).
+Across participants, ${\text{SoA}}_\text{minDisp}$ induced, especially in taller subjects with longer upper- and forearm segments, significantly larger peak elbow/shoulder flexion and wrist displacement ($p\!<\!0.01$).
+Overall, our method led to a significantly lower mean compensation of the arm functioning joints (Fig~\ref{fig:statistical_analysis}-right).